fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.3.3

+Bugfix #79: fixed dynamic scripts loading due to webpack use.

+Bugfix #25 #80: check if the project loaded XML has no elements in CPS projects.

 ### 0.3.2

 PR #72: Added new fsproj cps support - by [marawan31](https://github.com/marawan31)